atulyd4/accountx/README.md

 #### Description:
-Accountx is a smallscale book-keeping app , It will help you keep track of your daily transcations. it will help you to organise your personal finance. you can download entries of any specific person or total entries in csv file.
+Accountx is a smallscale book-keeping app , It will help you keep track of your daily transcations.
+It will help you to organise your personal finance. it will give you easy overview of total money you have recieved or paid and how much money currently avilable. along with top 10 recent transcations. it supports multiple accounts so you can create as much as required accounts. you can download entries of any specific person or total entries in csv file.

 Live application link : [https://atul-accountx.herokuapp.com/](https://atul-accountx.herokuapp.com/)